konverner/healthgateway/README.md

 # Health Gateway

 A gateway to data stored in Health Connect.
-It allows to transmit the data to local files (excel, csv) or to remote database.
+It allows to transmit the data to local files (excel, csv) or to a database.

 # Get Started